Best Cordless Wet Dry Vacuum of 2021

 We began with a water drawing test, removing the filter and sucking two gallons of water from a height of 14 ½ inches — the height of a five-gallon bucket.
 Having replaced the filter, we then ran a wet sawdust pickup evaluation that is identical to the dry sawdust test with the addition of six cups of water mixed in.
 Next was the hard surface puddle test, where we employed the floor attachment to slurp up three cups of water off a linoleum floor.
 Of course, no wet work assessment would be complete without sucking water out of a carpet.
-We poured two cups of water onto a floorboard mat, allowed it to soak in, and measure how much we could pull back out.
+We dumped two cups of water onto a floorboard mat, allowed it to soak in, and measured how much we could pull back out.
 Finally, we measured each unit's suction with a water lift gauge.

 We were surprised at the degree of variability in these machines' performances across the tests.
-With 7 out of 10 points, the Craftsman, Ryobi, and Ridgid were the best.
+The Craftsman, Ryobi, and Ridgid were the best.
 However, none of these machines excelled in every category.
 In the water drawing evaluation, the Craftsman and Ryobi came out on top by moving two gallons of water in just 9 seconds.
-As for the wet sawdust assessment, the Ridgid lead the class at 15 seconds, and the Bosch a distant second at 31 seconds.
+As for the wet sawdust assessment, the Ridgid led the class at 15 seconds, and the Bosch a distant second at 31 seconds.